backdrop-contrib/image_effects/README.txt

 Known problems
 --------------
-These are better documented in the issue queue, but might be listed here as well.
+These are better documented in the issue queue, but might be listed here (as well).

 - Underlay does not work in imagemagick if the dimensions of both images are not equal.
 As a workaround first add a canvas effect with a fully transparent background.
+- Underlay/overlay: keywords in the x and y offset fields do not work.
+- Underlay does still display a message about Iamgemagick not being supported.
+- Brightness values outside the -250 ..
+250 range are accepted.